 Block 1 Promoting health: opportunities and challenges

 This block begins by setting the scene for the module.
-You then go on to explore the opportunities and challenges arising from maintaining physical and mental health across the life module.
-You also reinforce and extend your understanding of key skills for promoting health, are asked to undertake learning activities in practice, and to build evidence of learning for your Portfolio.
+You then go on to explore the opportunities and challenges arising from maintaining physical and mental health across the life-course.
+You also reinforce and extend your understanding of key skills for promoting health, undertake learning activities in practice, and build evidence of learning for your Portfolio.

 Block 2 Understanding long-term conditions